Herbs List

 Part Used: Flowers

-Habitat: Native to central Asia, Siberia and Europe.
+Habitat: Arnica is native to central Asia, Siberia and Europe.
 Cultivated in North America.

 Arnica is used externally as an ointment for sore muscles, sprains and bruises.
 It possesses anti-inflammatory, analgesic and anti-septic properties.

-CAUTION: Should never be taken internally.
+CAUTION: Arnica should never be taken internally.
 Not recommended for long term use as it may cause skin irritation.

 Ashwagandha